hachibu/exploring-javascript-tagged-template-strings/README.md

 - Body
   * From simple to complex to wacky, show how template strings can be used to:
     - manipulate strings.
-    - embed Domain Specific Languages.
+    - embed Domain Specific Languages and other Programming Languages.
     - inspect Abstract Syntax Trees and generate code.
     - do wacky things like implement async Promise strings.